FrankVanHam/analysis_workspace/README.md

 # rw_analysis_workspace
-Realworld Analysis Workspace
+Analysis Workspace

 This product provides a GUI to use the abilities of the core Smallworld analysis software.
-This product is suited for Smallworld CST 4.3 (no TSBs).
+This product is suited for Smallworld CST 5.3.

 This project is not intended to compete with other software, although there likely will be many overlaps.